DP For International High School Learning

-The Diploma Programme (DP) is a rigorous pre-university course of study designed for students in the 16 to 19 age range.
-It is a broad-based, two-year course that aims to encourage students to be knowledgeable and inquiring, but also caring and compassionate.
+The Diploma Programme (DP) is a rigorous pre-university course of study designed for high school students in the 16 to 19 age range.
+It is a broad-based, two-year course that aims to encourage high school students to be knowledgeable and inquiring but also caring and compassionate.
 There is a strong emphasis on encouraging students to develop intercultural understanding, open-mindedness, and attitudes necessary for them to respect and evaluate a range of points of view.

-Through the DP, TCIS is able to develop students who:
+Through the DP, TCIS is able to cultivate internationally-minded learners who: